ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ???question "Can you concentrate in a noisy environment?"
     I do not find it difficult to concentrate in a noisy environment.

-    I'm very good at focusing and drowning out the distractions of my environment.
+    I'm very good at focusing and drawning out the distractions of my environment.

     When I'm focusing on a task, it is almost like I stop the world around me.